sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 ![](../Media/Migration/27.png)

-The "drop admin rights" option is in the new UI located on the Security sub tab of the General Options tab, together with additional security enhancements.
+The "Drop Admin Rights" option is in the new UI located on the "Security" sub tab of the "General Options" tab, together with additional security enhancements.

 ## Network Files

 ![](../Media/Migration/28.png)

-"Block network files and folders access" has been moved to the Access Restrictions sub tab of the General Options tab.
+"Block network files and folders access" has been moved to the "Access Restrictions" sub tab of the "General Options" tab.

 ## Resource Access